What is B2B Content Marketing?

-Sometimes it can seem like B2C marketers get to have all the fun.
-They’re the ones talking directly to consumers, telling gripping stories in their blog to tug at the heartstrings of their audience, or pushing out one hilarious Facebook post after the other.
-They’re the ones who can get away with being informal, lively, and entertaining.
-There’s just no way for straightforward, professional, serious B2B marketers to put that much fun in their marketing content – is there?
+When it comes to digital marketing, B2C marketers seem like they get to have all the fun.
+They can talk directly to consumers, tell gripping stories in their blog to tug at their audience’s heartstrings, or push out one hilarious Facebook post after the other.
+They’re the ones who can get away with being informal, lively, and entertaining, and there’s just no way for professional, serious B2B marketers to put that much fun in their straightforward marketing content – or is there?

-So why the huge difference between B2C and B2B marketing content, then?
-Why is it that B2C content tends to be more fun, while B2B can be on the boring side?
+So why the huge difference between B2C and B2B content marketing, then?
+Why is it that B2C content tends to be more fun, while B2B can be on the dull side?

 Every business wants to be seen as an authoritative expert in their industry.
 And light-hearted humor just doesn’t convey that weight of authority.

-Just as it wouldn’t be appropriate to wear flip-flops to work when everyone else is wearing suits and ties, or to be cracking scatological jokes at a business meeting with a big, important client, it’s just not appropriate to write a B2B blog post that’s nothing but emotion and humor.
-There needs to be substance to B2B content, in order to convince potential clients that you know your stuff.
+Just as it wouldn’t be appropriate to wear flip-flops to work when everyone else is wearing suits and ties or cracking scatological jokes at a business meeting with a big, important client.
+It’s just not appropriate to write a B2B blog post that’s nothing but emotion and humor.
+There needs to be substance to B2B content to generate leads and convince potential clients that you know your stuff.

-That being said, businesspeople are all still humans.
-And just about every human would rather read something humorous, or clever, or interesting, than something dry and boring, even if it is about an important business issue.
+That being said, business-people are all still humans.
+Just about every human would read something humorous, clever, or engaging rather than something dry and boring, even if it is about a critical business issue.
 It’s okay to crack some jokes at a business meeting – it helps break the ice and develop that relationship.

-So yes, B2B marketing content does need to be more on the substantive side – but that doesn’t mean you can’t have fun with it, too.
-In order to create crazy successful B2B marketing content, you need to combine the best of both worlds – valuable, authoritative information conveyed in a professional way, but written with humorous, or at least interesting, touches and an approachable style.
+So yes, B2B content needs to be more substantive, but that doesn’t mean you can’t have fun with it, either.
+To create a crazy successful B2B content marketing strategy, you need to combine the best of both worlds – valuable, authoritative information conveyed professionally but written with humorous, or at least interesting, touches and an approachable style.

 1. B2B content has to be valuable.

-This is why stories and jokes can’t be the main focus of your content.
-What you write has to provide information of value to your audience.
+This is why stories and jokes can’t be the main focus of your content writing.
+What you write has to provide information of value to your target audiences.
 That information can be couched in a story, or peppered with jokes, but it still needs to shine through as the main focus of the content.
 Make sure that every topic you write about will make a potential customer think, “Wow, I really do need to read that,” when they see the title.
 If you can manage to do that, you’ll be well on your way to creating content that’s truly valuable to your readers.

 2. B2B content must be easy to read.